webketje/webketje.github.io/src/posts/2015-04-25-theme-development-with-gs-custom-settings.md

 #### Some PHP you should know

-As soon as you need to do some more advanced stuff (like in the sections Intermediate and Advanced), you will sometimes need to pre-process the output of a setting.
+As soon as you need to do some more advanced stuff (like in the section Intermediate), you will sometimes need to pre-process the output of a setting.
 In that case, some of the most useful PHP functions to know are:

 * `echo($string)` - Outputs the given string.
 * `strip_tags($string)` - Removes HTML tags from the string.Handy for example if you want to use HTML in the profile description on the page, and use the same setting for social media/ meta descriptions but without HTML.